Sub-Chapter 1: Generally

 § 336.
 Rules; information; list of interpreters

-(a) The Vermont commission of the deaf and hearing impaired shall, by rule, establish factors to be considered by the presiding officer under section 333 of this title before appointing an interpreter who is not a qualified interpreter.
+(a) The Vermont Commission of the Deaf and Hard of Hearing shall, by rule, establish factors to be considered by the presiding officer under section 333 of this title before appointing an interpreter who is not a qualified interpreter.
 Such factors shall encourage the widest availability of interpreters in Vermont while at the same time ensuring that the interpreter:

-(1) is able to communicate readily with the deaf or hard of hearing person;
+(1) is able to communicate readily with the person who is deaf or hard of hearing;

-(2) is able to interpret accurately statements or communications by the deaf or hard of hearing person;
+(2) is able to interpret accurately statements or communications by the person who is deaf or hard of hearing;

-(3) is able to interpret the proceedings to the deaf or hard of hearing person;
+(3) is able to interpret the proceedings to the person who is deaf or hard of hearing;

 (4) shall maintain confidentiality;